jrourke48/Mecha-01-Romi-Term-Project/README.md

 Key methods in `navtask` include `update_yaw()`, which determines Romi’s heading relative to its starting position; `update_all()`, which tracks the average encoder position change to measure movement; `check_target()`, which verifies if Romi has reached its designated checkpoint; and `new_target()`, which updates Romi’s next target upon reaching the current one.

+The navigation system consists of the following states:

+- **S0 Wait:** Stationary, waiting for calibration, a base effort, and `Run` to be set.
+- **S1 Start:** Establishes an absolute heading reference and checks `Psat` to see if Romi has reached CP0.
+- **S2 CP0:** Pivots toward checkpoint 1 and then drives the distance determined between the points set in the navigation.
+- **S3 CP1:** Line follows to checkpoint 2, checking `Psat` and the heading.
+- **S4 CP2:** Pivots toward an arbitrary point on the line between CP2 and CP3 and drives forward, hitting the first cup.
+- **S5 -5s1:** Line follows to checkpoint 3, checking for a rise in `Psat`.
+- **S6 CP3:** Adjusts heading and drives straight toward checkpoint 4.
+- **S7 CP4:** Adjusts heading and drives straight toward the intermediate point.
+- **S8 INT:** Adjusts heading and drives straight toward checkpoint 5.
+- **S9 CP5:** Returns to line following, checking `bmp` to detect wall impact.
+- **S10 BMP:** Adjusts heading and drives straight toward the second cup.
+- **S11 -5s2:** Adjusts heading and drives straight toward the final checkpoint before the finish line.
+- **S12 Finish:** Completes the final segment of the maze and returns to the finish line.

 ### User Task

 The `usertask` manages user input, allowing calibration, effort setting, and start/stop commands via Bluetooth.
 It consists of four states: calibrating black, calibrating white, setting motor effort, and waiting for task completion.